-Dose: Administer 0.05 mg/kg (2-5 mg) IVP over 1-2 minutes titrated to abate bucking and relax ventilation while maintaining systolic BP greater than 90 mmHg
+Dose: Administer 0.05 mg/kg IVP over 1-2 minutes, titrated to abate bucking and relax ventilation while maintaining systolic BP greater than 90 mmHg.
+Maximum single dose is 5 mg.
+(NEW '14)

 (2) If ventilatory difficulty is thought to be the result of pain response, Ketamine: Dose 2 mg/kg IVP over 60 seconds.
 May repeat 1 mg/kg IVP every 10-15 minutes as necessary to a total of three doses as necessary.
 Additional doses require medical consultation.
 OR